Paradise Combined Cycle Plant

 The Paradise Combined Cycle Plant (formerly known as Paradise Fossil Plant) is a natural gas power plant operated by the Tennessee Valley Authority (TVA).
 Located just east of Drakesboro, Kentucky, it was the highest power capacity power plant in Kentucky.
-The plant currently has a capacity of 1.02-gigawatts (1,025 MW).
 The plant originally consisted of three coal units, with a combined capacity of 2,632 MW (2,379 MW net).
 Units 1 and 2 were retired in 2017, and replaced with the natural gas units, and Unit 3 was retired in 2020.
+The combined cycle natural gas plant had a capacity of 1.02-gigawatts (1,025 MW) as of 2017.

 History

 Paradise is located near the site of the former town of Paradise, Kentucky, on the Green River.
-Units 1 and 2, each with a capacity of 741 megawatts (704 MW net), began operation in 1963.
+Coal-fired generator Units 1 and 2, each with a capacity of 741 megawatts (704 MW net), began operation in 1963.
 Unit 3, with a capacity of 1,150 MW (971 MW net), began operations in 1970.
-Paradise contains three natural draft cooling towers, and was the only TVA fossil fuel plant with cooling towers.
+The coal units had three natural draft cooling towers, and Paradise was the only TVA fossil fuel plant with cooling towers.

 The town was razed by the TVA in 1967 over concerns that ash and other plant emissions would damage residents' health.
 A barge unloading facility was constructed in 1985 so that coal could be delivered via barge, as well as by train and truck.